reelyactive/pareto-anywhere/README.md

 Pareto Anywhere
 ===============

-[Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) transforms ambient data into a real-time stream of _who/what_ is _where/how_.
-Configured as a lightweight [Node.js package](https://www.npmjs.com/package/pareto-anywhere), this __pareto-anywhere__ package installs and runs quickly and easily on anything from a Raspberry Pi to a personal computer or server.
-The bundled web apps and APIs offer a friendly introduction to the potential of [ambient data](https://www.reelyactive.com/ambient-data/) for real-time location and contextual applications.
-Finally, the underlying code provides an intuitive launch point for developers.
+[Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) enables context-aware physical spaces.  __Pareto Anywhere__ is continuously-evolving open source middleware that transforms [ambient data](https://www.reelyactive.com/ambient-data/) into [hyperlocal context](https://www.reelyactive.com/context/): a real-time stream of _who/what_ is _where/how_.

+Configured as a lightweight [Node.js package](https://www.npmjs.com/package/pareto-anywhere), this __pareto-anywhere__ package installs quickly, and easily runs edge, local or cloud, on anything from a Raspberry Pi to a personal computer or server.
+The bundled web apps, APIs and Elastic Stack integration offer a friendly and comprehensive introduction to context-aware physical spaces.
+And, thanks to a modular, open architecture, __Pareto Anywhere__ can easily be customised for scale and/or functionality.

 ![Pareto Anywhere logo](https://reelyactive.github.io/pareto-anywhere/images/pareto-anywhere-logo.png)